The Extended Producer Responsibility (EPR) of EEE, Batteries and Accumulators

 - An obligation for producers and distributors to finance a system for the recovery and recycling of products placed on the market (“extended producer responsibility” principle);

 - Measures aimed primarily at preventing the production of WEEE and WPB and their reuse, recycling and other forms of recovery to reduce the disposed waste volume.

-In Italy, the 27 January 2003 Directive 2002/96/EC of the European Parliament and Council on Waste Electrical and Electronic Equipment, was implemented under Legislative Decree No. 151/05.
-The 2005 WEEE Decree was replaced by the 14 March 2014 Legislative Decree No. 49 which reinforces the extended producer responsibility (EPR) principle.
+The previous 27 January 2003 Directive 2002/96/EC of the European Parliament and Council on WEEE was implemented with Legislative Decree No. 151/05, which was replaced by the 14 March 2014 Legislative Decree No. 49.

 The European Directive 2018/849 is in force today, transposed in Italy with Legislative Decree 118/2020 present in the Circular Economy Package.